-The objective of this model is to estimate the cost-effectiveness of patisiran and inotersen compared to best supportive care (BSC).
-The trial for inotersen versus placebo (NEURO-TTR) featured a somewhat different group of patients compared to the trial for patisiran versus placebo (APOLLO).
-Differences in the primary outcome measures (i.e., different modifications of mNIS+7) and trial population (e.g., race, geographic region, disease severity) precluded direct comparison of the APOLLO (patisiran) and NEURO-TTR (inotersen) trials.
-As a result, we developed separate Markov models comparing patisiran and inotersen to BSC.
-Both models use life-years (LYS) and quality adjusted life years (QALYS) as the outcomes of interest.
+The objective of the model for inotersen and the model for patisiran is to estimate the cost-effectiveness of each new treatment versus best supportive care (BSC).
+The trial for inotersen versus placebo (NEURO-TTR) featured a different group of patients compared to the trial for patisiran versus placebo (APOLLO).
+Differences in the primary outcome measures (i.e., different modifications of mNIS+7) and trial population (e.g., race, geographic region, disease severity) precluded direct comparison using the trial data.
+As a result, we developed separate Markov models for each treatment compared to BSC.
+Both models use life-years (LYs) and quality-adjusted life years (QALYs) as the outcomes of interest.
 In keeping with ICER's value framework for ultra-rare conditions, two separate base cases were conducted.
-The first base case analysis takes a healthcare sector perspective (i.e., focus on direct medical care costs only), and a lifetime horizon using a 3% discount rate for both costs and outcomes.
+The first base case analysis takes a health care sector perspective (i.e., focusing on direct medical care costs only), and a lifetime horizon using a 3% discount rate for both costs and outcomes.
 Productivity losses are included in a modified societal perspective analysis for a separate base case.
+Results are reported for inotersen versus BSC, followed by results for patisiran versus BSC.